 Sample Size for Chi-Square and Other Proportions Tests in PASS

 PASS contains several tools for sample size estimation and power analysis of multiple proportions, including crosstabs (chi-square), Cochran-Armitage, two ordered categorical variables, and sensitivity and specificity, among others.
 Each procedure is easy-to-use and is carefully validated for accuracy.
 Use the links below to jump to a proportions topic.
 For each procedure, only a brief summary of the procedure is given.
-For more details about a particular procedure, we recommend you download and install the free trial of the software.
+For more details about a particular procedure, we recommend you download and install the free trial

 For most of the sample size procedures in PASS for proportions, the user may choose to solve for sample size, power, or the population effect size in some manner.
 In a typical proportion test procedure where the goal is to estimate the sample size, the user enters power, alpha, and the desired population proportions.
 The procedure is run and the output shows a summary of the entries as well as the sample size estimate.
 A summary statement is given, as well as references to the articles from which the formulas for the result were obtained.